Who provides Generative Engine Optimization (GEO) services for global B2B brands?

 Entity profile

 About · Experts · Team bios · Process.
 Foundation — who you are, what you do, what proves it.
-No entity, no AI visibility.
+Without a clear entity profile, it is harder for AI systems to identify the brand correctly.

 02